Whole language: State of the debate

-One district's experience: Bethlehem PA
+One district's experience: Bethlehem, PA

 In 2015, Jack Silva, the chief academic officer for Bethlehem, Pennsylvania, discovered that a lot of students in his district were struggling with reading.
 In 2015, only 56 percent of third-graders were scoring proficient on the state reading test.
 Silva conducted a survey of reading instruction methods that were being used.
 The predominant approach, he learned, involved the use of methods based upon a whole-language philosophy.
 In response, the Bethlehem district invested approximately $3 million on training, materials, and support to help its early elementary teachers and principals learn the science of how reading works and how children should be taught, focusing on phonics instruction.
 At the end of the 2018 school year, after the phonics-based re-training, 84 percent of kindergartners met or exceeded the benchmark score.

 Adoption of some whole-language concepts

 While rancor continues, much of whole language's emphasis on quality literature, cultural diversity, and reading in groups and to students is widely supported by the educational community due to its benefits of increased comprehension.
 The importance of motivation, long a central focus of whole-language approaches, has gained more attention in the broader educational community in the last few years.
-Prominent critic of whole language Louisa Cook Moats has argued, however, that the focus on quality literature, diversity, reading groups, and motivation are not the sole property of whole language.
+Prominent critic of whole language Louisa Cook Moats has argued, however, that just because whole language focuses on quality literature, diversity, reading groups, and motivation, these are not at all exclusive to whole language and can be easily integrated into any teaching approach.
 She and others contend that these components of instruction are supported by educators of diverse educational perspectives.
 As one report states, "Reading materials must be carefully chosen so as to be at the right reading level.
 Phonics instruction cannot stand alone".
 Moats contends that the principles essential to whole language, and those that render it ineffective and unfit for reading education are: a) children learn to read from exposure to print, b) hostility to drilling in phonics and other forms of direct instruction, and c) the tendency to endorse the use of context-clues and guesswork to decipher a word rather than phonemic decoding.